Best Upright Exercise Bikes Under $1000

 Nautilus U618 Upright Bike With Handle Controls

 Coming in first place on our list of the best upright bikes under $1000 is the Nautilus U618 Upright Bike.
-This bike may not be the slickest one you’ve ever seen, but you’ll find that it does the job asked quite well.
+This exercise bike may not be the slickest one you’ve ever seen, but you’ll find that it does the job asked quite well.

 Starting with the resistance, there are 25 levels of resistance available by default.
 These are all controlled through the monitor and handlebars of the bike rather than a manual knob.
 The belt drive is nice and quiet thanks to it being not made of chains.
 Some might find the 10 lb (4.5 kg) too light for their taste, but we found that it really doesn’t make an impact on the challenge of the workouts.